 We believe that coloniality is structured by a hierarchy of knowers, knowing and knowledge that violently denigrates Indigenous ways of being in the world.
 This 'kkk' hierarchy is premised on an idea of the 'human' as one who is separate from flesh, past and cosmos.
 Countering this dehumanisation therefore requires counter-practices that open-up other ways of being human.

-The Tīpuna Project is a participatory action research (aka ‘PAR’) project to draw on the expertise within te ao Māori, European paganism and embodied racial/healing justice movements, to see if ancestral mahi could be one such counter-practice.
+The Tīpuna Project began as a participatory action research (aka ‘PAR’) project to draw on the expertise within te ao Māori, European paganism and embodied racial/healing justice movements, to see if ancestral mahi could be one such counter-practice.

-Our PAR process is guided by an overarching pātai:
+Our PAR process was guided by an overarching pātai:

 ‘What are the decolonial possibilities and complexities of including ancestors as co-researchers in PAR?’